-Yes, there is a helpful chart telling you what you can eat on each day and when.
+Yes, in The Sirtfood Diet Book* there is a helpful chart telling you what you can eat on each day and when.
 The book has all the recipes you will need for the first three weeks.
 There is a meat/fish option and a vegetarian/vegan option for every day.
-Almost all the recipes are gluten free and there are dairy free options every day meaning this is a diet that will work for most people.
+Almost all the recipes are gluten free and there are dairy free options every day too, meaning this is a diet that will work for most people.

 What happens after you have finished the Sirtfood Diet?

 The Sirtfood Diet is not designed to be a one off ‘diet’ but rather a way of life.
 You are encouraged, once you’ve completed the first 3 weeks, to continue eating a diet rich in Sirtfoods and to continue drinking your daily green juice.
 Since launching their original book, the authors of The Sirtfood Diet* have gone on to release The Sirtfood Diet Recipe Book*, with recipes for lots more Sirtfood-rich main meals, as well as recipes for alternatives to the green juice and more hints and tips for following the Sirtfood Diet.
 There are even some recipes for Sirtfood desserts!
 The authors of The Sirtfood Diet suggest that Phases 1 and 2 can be repeated as and when necessary for a health boost, or if things have gone a bit off track.